ans-group/docs.ukfast.co.uk/source/desktop/fastdesk/getting_started_guide/fastdesk_getting_started_guide_windows.md

 - .NET Framework 4.6.2 or later.
 - Microsoft Visual C++ Redistributable 14.16.27012.6 or later (requires admin access).

 These pre-requisites are normally installed with Windows updates so if your version of Windows is up to date, you should not have to install these.
-Alternatively, the Citrix Workspace application also attempts to install them during intallation. **(See Step 1)**.
+Alternatively, the Citrix Workspace application also attempts to install them during installation. **(See Step 1)**.
 If none of these steps result in the installation of the pre-requisites, please visit the Citrix help page at:
 `https://support.citrix.com/article/CTX250044?_ga=2.101236417.1997404425.1578506907-124105596.1573051453`.
 Alternatively, you can click this [link here](https://support.citrix.com/article/CTX250044?_ga=2.101236417.1997404425.1578506907-124105596.1573051453) to take you to the website.